mrzzy/ntu-sc1015/README.md

 ## Machine Learning
 ### Problem & ML Algorithms
-In order to answer what makes a business stay open, we have to model thie problem into a Binary Classification problem and predict whether a business will open or close:
+In order to answer what makes a business stay open, we have to model the problem into a Binary Classification problem and predict whether a business will open or close:
 - `0` This business has **closed**
 - `1` This business is still **open**.